The Right Way to Format Any Resume (Templates Included!)

 A good resume should appeal to the recruiter and give you an edge over other applicants.
 It should have a suitable format that highlights your experience, skills, and achievements in the best way possible.
-There are three resume formats; the chronological resume format, functional resume format, and combination resume format, which we will discuss in this article.
+There are three formats: the chronological, functional, and combination resume formats, which we will discuss in this article.

-Each of these formats highlights your best skills depending on your background and the job you seek.
-Resume formatting also includes the formatting of your resume as a whole, including selecting a suitable font and margin size.
-The objective of formatting is to make your resume simple and easy to read for the recruiter.
+Each of these highlights your best skills, depending on your background and the job you seek.
+Formatting also includes the formatting of your resume, including selecting a suitable font and margin size.
+The objective is to make your resume simple and easy to read for the recruiter.

-This article will explain each resume format, when it should be used, and who should use it.
-We will also discuss how to format each of the resume formats described and explain which resume format to use for the job you seek.
-Finally, this article will address the frequently asked questions about resume formats and formatting resumes.
+This article will explain each format, when it should be used, and who should use it.
+We will also discuss how to format each type described and explain which one to use for the job you seek.
+Finally, this article will address frequently asked questions about formatting resumes.

-The chronological resume format is a type of resume that lists your work experience in reverse-chronological order, with the most recent job at the top and moving backward.
-This format is the most commonly used and favored by recruiters as it enables them to easily scan an applicant’s work experience and qualifications.
+The chronological resume format lists your work experience in reverse chronological order, with the most recent job at the top and moving backward.
+This format is the most commonly used and favored by recruiters, as it enables them to easily scan an applicant’s work experience and qualifications.

 A chronological resume should be organized as follows: